 The notary public keeps track in the notarial journal of the amounts charged for notarizations, whether the notary receives the fee as personal income or if the notary collects a fee while on the job and turns the fee over to the employer.
 The notary should record any fees collected in the journal.
 Whether the employer or the notary public keeps the fees is an issue to be settled by those two parties.
 Be sure to mark clearly in your journal which fees are collected as personal income vs. fees collected for the office.
+Most notaries who notarize outside of the office will have a separate journal for this reason.
 Notarial fees are subject to income tax.